Council Tax Support Scheme Consultation

 Since 2012, Council funding from Central Government has reduced by a third.
 During that time the total cost of Hounslow's Council Tax Support scheme will have grown to around £27.5m by April 2025.

 At July's Cabinet meeting Hounslow's financial strategy showed a very challenging financial position for the Council, with a forecast budget gap of £30m by the end of the 2025/26 financial year.
-This can be seen against a background of increasing demand for services and cost increases due high inflation rates over recent years.
+This can be seen against a background of increasing demand for services and cost increases due to high inflation rates over recent years.

 The Council is developing a range of measures to balance its 2025/26 budget.